managed-prototypes/process/README.md

 - DO SSH key:
   - Create (locally)
   - Save public and private keys to password manager
-  - Save public key to DO team: Settings -> SSH Keys
+  - Save public key to DO team: Settings -> Security -> SSH Keys
   - Save private key to GitHub org secrets: `DO_SSH_PVT_KEY`
 - DO PAT for cert manager:
   - Create on DO: API -> Tokens -> Generate New Token